On Khovanov-Seidel quiver algebras and bordered Floer homology

 We identify the generator ${}_i\rho_j\in{}_iB^{HF}_j$ (resp., ${}_i\sigma_j\in{}_iB^{HF}_j$) with the $(m+1)\times(m+1)$ matrix whose only nonzero matrix entry is a $\rho$ (resp., a $\sigma$), located in row number $i$ and column number $j$; and we identify the generator ${}_i\mathbb{1}_i\in {}_iB^{HF}_i$ with the $(m+1)\times (m+1)$ matrix whose only nonzero entry is a $1$, located on the diagonal in row number $i$.
 (Here we assume that rows and columns are numbered from $0$ to $m$). \end{remark}

 The 1-moving strands algebra has a more geometric interpretation in terms of the arcs $Q_0^\Sigma,\dots,Q_m^\Sigma$ on the surface $\Sigma$.
 Namely, these arcs (or small isotopic deformations of them) are objects of (and in fact generate) the ``partially wrapped'' Fukaya category of $\Sigma$ relatively to the two marked points $z_\pm$ (see \cite{GT10032962,GT10014323}).
-In this category, the morphism spaces $\hom(Q_i^\Sigma,Q_j^\Sigma)$ are the Floer complexes generated by intersections between suitably perturbed copies of the arcs (pushing the end points by Hamiltonian isotopies so that they lie in a specific position along the components of $\partial \Sigma\setminus \{z_\pm\}$).
+In this category, the morphism spaces $\hom(Q_i^\Sigma,Q_j^\Sigma)$ are the Floer complexes generated by intersections between suitably perturbed copies of the arcs (namely, using the flow of a suitable Hamiltonian to ensure transversality and push the end points so that they lie in a specific position along the components of $\partial \Sigma\setminus \{z_\pm\}$).
 In our case, $\{z_\pm\}$ is a fiber of the covering map $\pi_\Sigma$, which is in fact a Lefschetz fibration.
 The partially wrapped Fukaya category is then equivalent to $\mathcal{F}(\pi_\Sigma)$, Seidel's Fukaya category of the Lefschetz fibration $\pi_\Sigma$ (see the Remark in section 4 of \cite{GT10032962}), and the $Q_i^\Sigma$ are nothing but the Lefschetz thimbles associated to the basis of arcs $\mathcal{Q}$ of Figure \ref{fig:Qbasis}.